 ELISA: enzyme-linked immunosorbent assay – an assay format in which an immobilized target protein is detected by an antibody, which either carries a label for direct detection or is in turn detected by another antibody that carries a label.

-GMP: good manufacturing practice – the set of regulations that govern the production of approved pharmaceutical products
+GMP: good manufacturing practice – the set of regulations that govern the production of approved pharmaceutical products.

 High-mannose glycans: mannose-rich oligosaccharide molecules with terminal mannose residues, which are the form of glycan attached to proteins in the secretory pathway primarily before they reach the Golgi body.